United Nations Convention on Contracts for the International Sale of Goods: Major absentees

 India, South Africa, Nigeria, and the United Kingdom are the major trading countries that have not yet ratified the CISG.

 The absence of the United Kingdom, a leading jurisdiction for the choice of law in international commercial contracts, has been attributed variously to: the government not viewing its ratification as a legislative priority, a lack of interest from business in supporting ratification, opposition from a number of large and influential organisations, a lack of public service resources, and a danger that London would lose its edge in international arbitration and litigation.
 In 2020, the British Government informed that it had no plan to join the CISG.

-There is significant academic disagreement as to whether Taiwan, and Macau are deemed parties to the CISG due to China's status as a party.
+There is significant academic disagreement as to whether Taiwan and Macau are deemed parties to the CISG due to China's status as a party.
 The issue has been clarified with respect to Hong Kong with the deposit of a declaration of extension of territorial application by China.
-The Convention was written in Hong Kong law through the Sale of Goods (United Nations Convention) Ordinance, which commenced on 1 December 2022.
+The Convention was incorporated into Hong Kong law through the Sale of Goods (United Nations Convention) Ordinance, which commenced on 1 December 2022.

 Future directions

 Greater acceptance of the CISG will come from three directions.
-First, it is likely that within the global legal profession, as the numbers of new lawyers educated in the CISG increases, the existing Contracting States will embrace the CISG, appropriately interpret the articles, and demonstrate a greater willingness to accept precedents from other Contracting States.
+First, it is likely that within the global legal profession, as the number of new lawyers educated in the CISG increases, the existing Contracting States will embrace the CISG, appropriately interpret the articles, and demonstrate a greater willingness to accept precedents from other Contracting States.

 Second, businesses will increasingly pressure both lawyers and governments to make international commercial disputes over the sale of goods less expensive, and reduce the risk of being forced to use a legal system that may be completely alien to their own.
 Both of these objectives can be achieved through use of the CISG.

 Finally, UNCITRAL will arguably need to develop a mechanism to further develop the convention and to resolve conflicting interpretation issues.
-This will make it more attractive to both business people and potential Contracting States.
+This will make it more attractive to both businesspeople and potential Contracting States.

 Prospective Contracting States

-Ethiopia and Rwanda have adopted laws authorising the adoption of the CISG, which will enter into force in each country after the instrument of accession is deposited with the Secretary-General of the United Nations.
+Ethiopia and Rwanda have adopted laws authorising the adoption of the CISG, which will enter into force in each country after the instrument of accession is deposited with the Secretary-General of the United Nations; as of September 2023, Rwanda became a member state of the convention, Ethiopia has not as of September 2025.